agylia/public-api/README.md

 ---

 ### Reports
 The reports APIs enable you to get activity reports for your users, or an individual user.
-All APIs support on the RPC style at this time.
+All APIs support only the RPC style at this time.

 #### User Activity
 You can use the _GetUserActivity_ API to retrieve the activity history for a specified user.
 This includes any content/items that are in-progress or completed.
 This call happens in real-time.